kubiya-terraform/terraform-provider-kubiya-control-plane/TEST_SUMMARY.md

 - ✅ `TestTeamConfiguration` - Team creation and validation
 - ✅ `TestProjectConfiguration` - Project creation and validation
 - ✅ `TestEnvironmentConfiguration` - Environment with JSON config validation
-- ✅ `TestToolSetConfiguration` - ToolSet with type and enabled status checks
+- ✅ `TestSkillConfiguration` - Skill with type and enabled status checks
 - ✅ `TestPolicyConfiguration` - Policy with sensitive output handling
 - ✅ `TestWorkerConfiguration` - Worker registration and status